-GAMMA RAY BURSTS, GRBs
+13. GAMMA RAY BURSTS, GRBs

 A massive blast that lasted 200 seconds was detected September 4, 2005 by the Swift satellite.
-Swift has detected 71 bursts since its November 2004 launch.
-The event occurred about 1.1 billion years after the big bang, the explosion that created the universe an estimated 13.7 billion years ago, the scientists calculated.
+Swift has detected tens of gamma ray bursts since its November 2004 launch.
+The event occurred about 1.1 billion years after the big bang, the explosion that created the universe an estimated 13.7 billion years ago.
 The only more distant objects ever detected are a quasar and a single galaxy, both about 12.7 billion light-years away.
-Gamma ray bursts are brighter than galaxies or even quasars, distant, bright objects that scientists theorize are massive black holes that project energy by devouring stars.
+Gamma ray bursts are brighter than galaxies or even quasars, which are distant, bright objects that scientists theorize are massive black holes that project energy by devouring neighboring stars.

-An earlier powerful gamma ray burst occurred on Dec.
-27, 2004.
+An earlier powerful gamma ray burst occurred on December 27, 2004.
 The eruption was recorded by NASA's gamma rays Swift observatory and by the National Science Foundation's Very Large Array of radio telescopes, along with other European satellites and telescopes in Australia.
 The Swift satellite observatory, named Swift for its speedy pivoting and pointing was among the instruments that detected the flare.
 It was launched to probe the workings of black holes.
 The satellite, operated by the Goddard Space Flight Center in Greenbelt, is designed to detect gamma ray outbursts and quickly pivot to record them.
 It also recorded the afterglow of the blast.

-The gamma rays hit the earth's ionosphere and created ionization, briefly expanding it.
-The flash of gamma rays was so powerful that it bounced off the moon and lit up the earth's upper atmosphere.
-Had this happened within 10 light-years away from the earth, it would have severely damaged its atmosphere and possibly triggered a mass extinction.
-It would have destroyed the ozone layer causing abrupt climate change and mass extinctions due to increased space radiation reaching the earth's surface.
-Scientists wonder whether major species die offs in the past might have been triggered by closer such stellar explosions.
+The gamma rays hit the Earth's ionosphere and created ionization, briefly expanding it.
+The flash of gamma rays was so powerful that it bounced off the moon and lit up the Earth's upper atmosphere.
+Had this happened within 10 light years away from the Earth, it would have severely damaged its atmosphere and possibly triggered a mass extinction.
+It would have destroyed the ozone layer causing abrupt climate change and mass extinctions due to increased space radiation reaching the Earth's surface.
+One could wonder whether major species die offs in the past might have been triggered by closer such stellar explosions.